William Douglas Stewart

-William Douglas Stewart (March 26, 1938 - March 2, 2018) was a Liberal party member of the House of Commons of Canada.
+William Douglas Stewart (26 March 1938 – 2 March 2018) was a Liberal party member of the House of Commons of Canada.
 He was a lawyer by career.

 Born at Victoria, British Columbia, Stewart was first elected at the Okanagan—Kootenay riding in the 1968 general election.
 Stewart was re-elected there in the 1972 election, but did not seek a third term in federal office after completing his term in the 29th Canadian Parliament.
+He died from cancer in 2018 at the age of 79.